Venetian blinds are ideal when it comes to covering your patio doors or windows with fitting constraints.

 Yes, you should go for painting the natural white color on your wood blinds for the tidiest look you want in your room.

-Many people want their blinds to look slightly darker than walls and therefore go with colors like yellow, orange, brown, etc.
+Many people want their blinds to look slightly darker than the walls and therefore go with colors like yellow, orange, brown, etc.

 One good way to choose the right stain color is by matching the blinds to your wall color.